 The Ministry of Energy, Northern Development and Mines understands that exclusions can help promote public safety, particularly in remote areas, by reducing the need for travel into those areas for exploration purposes.
 As a result, we will continue to offer claim holders a streamlined process for processing requests for COVID-19-related exclusion of time orders under Ontario’s Mining Act and for all claim holders with claim anniversary dates on or before October 31, 2021.
 We anticipate that this will be the final extension of the streamlined process for exclusion of time requests and suggest that claimholders plan their work programs accordingly.

-Claim holders with claim anniversary dates on or before December 31, 2020, will be given an exclusion order by making a brief request via email.
-There will be no cost for COVID-19 related exclusion requests.
-The exclusion orders will remove the requirement to carry out assessment work for a period of time of up to 12 months.
+Claim holders with claim anniversary dates on or before October 31, 2021, will be given an exclusion order if they make a brief request via email citing COVID-19 as the reason the exclusion order is requested.
+There is no cost for COVID-19 related exclusion requests.
+The exclusion orders will remove the requirement to perform and file assessment work for a period of time of up to 12 months.

-To obtain an exclusion order, claim holders or their authorized agents must email the Provincial Recording Office at firstname.lastname@example.org no earlier than the 30th day before the anniversary date of your claim and no later than 4:30 PM Eastern time on the anniversary date.
+To obtain an exclusion order, claim holders or their authorized agents must email the Provincial Recording Office at firstname.lastname@example.org no earlier than the 30th day before the anniversary date of your claim and no later than the anniversary date.
 For more information, please see this bulletin.